List of political parties in Pakistan

-Pakistan is a multi-party democracy.
+Pakistan is a de jure multi-party democracy.
 The country has many political parties and many times in the past the country has been ruled by a coalition government.

 The Parliament of Pakistan is bicameral, consisting of the National Assembly of Pakistan and the Senate.

 Brief history and overviews

-The military-dominated Establishment has directly ruled Pakistan for nearly half of its existence since its creation in 1947, while frequently exerting covert dominance over the political leadership during the remainder.
-The Establishment in Pakistan includes the key decision-makers in the country's military and intelligence services, national security, as well as its foreign and domestic policies, including the state policies of aggressive Islamization during the military dictatorship of General Muhammad Zia-ul-Haq.
-However, the military establishment later reversed its support of political Islam under General Pervez Musharraf, who pursued enlightened moderation in the 2000s.
+The military-dominated Establishment has directly ruled Pakistan for nearly half of its existence since independence in 1947, while frequently exerting covert dominance over the political leadership during the remainder.
+The Establishment in Pakistan includes the key decision-makers in the country's military, intelligence and national security services as well as its foreign and domestic policies, including the state policies of aggressive Islamisation during the military dictatorship of General Muhammad Zia-ul-Haq.
+However, the military establishment later reversed its support of political Islam under General Pervez Musharraf, who pursued enlightened moderation in the early 2000s.

-Until 1990, Pakistan Peoples Party (PPP) was the only major party of Pakistan.
-After Zulfiqar Ali Bhutto died, Benazir Bhutto took control and they remained a strong position throughout Pakistan.
-In 1990, Nawaz Sharif of Islami Jamhoori Ittehad (IJI) won the elections.
-Two major parties were in Pakistan.
-After IJI dissolved and Nawaz Sharif founded Pakistan Muslim League (N), PPP and PML(N) were the major two parties of Pakistan.
-In 1993, Peoples Party won the election again.
-In 1996, Pakistan Tehreek-e-Insaf was formed.
-In 2013, PTI took part in the elections and won 35 seats in the National Assembly of Pakistan.
-After the 2018 Pakistan elections, PTI became the government and became one of the three major parties of Pakistan.
+Until 1990, the Pakistan Peoples Party (PPP) was the only major party in Pakistan.
+After Zulfiqar Ali Bhutto died, Benazir Bhutto took control and they remained in a strong position throughout Pakistan.
+In 1990, Nawaz Sharif of Islami Jamhuri Ittihad (IJI) won the elections.
+After the IJI dissolved and Nawaz Sharif founded the Pakistan Muslim League (N), the PPP and PML(N) emerged as the two major parties in Pakistan.
+In 1993, the PPP won the elections again.
+In 1996, the Pakistan Tehreek-e-Insaf (PTI) was formed.
+In 2013, the PTI took part in the elections and won 35 seats in the National Assembly of Pakistan.
+After the 2018 general elections, the PTI formed the government and became one of the three major parties in Pakistan.

-In 2020, Pakistan Democratic Movement (PDM) was formed of many parties as a movement against then prime minister Imran Khan.
-Following Imran Khan’s removal, political unrest broke out throughout the country, and in the events leading up to the Pakistani 2024 election, many new parties were formed.
-The country’ largest party, the Pakistan Tehreek-e-Insaf, would be subject to legal issues, and an alleged crackdown and therefore was forced to register with their alliance member, the Sunni Ittehad Council, which is a minor religious party.
+In 2020, Pakistan Democratic Movement (PDM) was formed by many parties as a movement against then prime minister Imran Khan.
+Following Imran Khan's removal, political unrest broke out throughout the country and in the events leading up to the 2024 general elections, many new parties were formed.
+The country's largest party, the Pakistan Tehreek-e-Insaf, would be subject to legal challenges and an alleged crackdown, subsequently being forced to register with their alliance member, the Sunni Ittehad Council after the Election Commission of Pakistan (ECP) removed its electoral symbol and prohibited it from nominating candidates for the 226 reserved seats in the central and provincial legislatures.